brycewray/hugo-site/content/posts/2020/06/o-say-can-you-ci-cd.md

 As a result: with this GitHub Action now handling builds on the GitHub setup, the deploy on Netlify typically takes no more than *ten seconds*, quite often more in the range of *two to five* seconds---and, once again, it counts as *zero* seconds against that 300-minute monthly build cap.

 Finally: you may wonder, hey, what if the Netlify folks learn you're doing this?
 Won't they object?
 The simple answer is: Absolutely not!
 You're *helping* them!
-You're *saving* their setup valuable time, processing wear and tear, and bandwidth for *paying* customers' use.
+You're *saving* their setup valuable time, processing wear and tear, and bandwidth for *paying* customers’ use.

 ### GitLab CI/CD